ABSORO/Ranch-Legal/index.md

 ## State of Monroe Legal Resources

-Welcome to the official resource hub for all things related to Ranch Roleplay's State of Monroe legal system.
+Welcome to the unofficial resource hub for all things related to Ranch Roleplay's State of Monroe legal system.
 This site is designed for everyone involved in the roleplay community, including:

 - Lawmen
 - Judges